irmen/Pyro4/docs/source/nameserver.rst

 .. option:: -n HOST, --host=HOST

    Specify hostname or ip address to bind the server on.
-   The default is localhost.
+   The default is localhost, note that your name server will then not be visible from the network If the server binds on localhost, *no broadcast responder* is started either.
-   If the server binds on localhost, *no broadcast responder* is started.
+   Make sure to provide a hostname or ip address to make the name server reachable from other machines, if you want that.

 .. option:: -p PORT, --port=PORT